jlstrater/developer-productivity-with-gradle-and-maven/README.md

 # Developer Productivity with Gradle and Maven

 As presented at the Münster JUG on July 10.
+Slides are published [here](https://jlstrater.github.io/developer-productivity-with-gradle-and-maven/#/).

 ## Running This Presentation